Scheduling with Gaps: New Models and Algorithms: Preliminaries

 The time is assumed to be discrete, divided into unit time intervals $[t,t+1)$, for $t = 1,2,...$, that we call \emph{slots}.
 We will number these consecutive slots $0,1,...$, and we will refer to $[t,t+1)$ simply as \emph{time slot $t$}, or occasionally even as \emph{time $t$}.
 By $\calJ$ we will denote the instance, consisting of a set of unit-length jobs numbered $1,2,...,n$, each job $j$ with a given integer release time $r_j$.
 This $r_j$ denotes the first slot where $j$ can be executed.

 A \emph{schedule} $S$ of $\calJ$ is defined by an assignment of jobs to time slots such that (i) if a job $j$ is assigned to a slot $t$ then $t\ge r_j$, and (ii) no two jobs are assigned to the same slot.
-In most scheduling problems we consider we assume that all jobs are scheduled (assigned to slots).
-In problems that involve throughput, we will consider partial schedules, where only some of the jobs may be scheduled.
+If $j$ is assigned to slot $t$ in a schedule $S$ then we say that it is \emph{scheduled} or \emph{executed} at $t$.
+In most scheduling problems we assume that all jobs can be scheduled.
+In problems that involve throughput we will also consider partial schedules, where only a subset of the jobs is scheduled (for jobs outside this subset the schedule is undefined).

 For a given schedule $S$, time slots where jobs are scheduled are called \emph{busy}, while all other slots are called \emph{idle}.
-A maximal finite time interval of idle slots in $S$ is called a \emph{gap} of $S$.
-A maximal time interval of busy slots is called a \emph{block} of $S$.
+An inclusion-wise maximal time interval of busy slots is called a \emph{block} of $S$.
+An interval between two consecutive blocks in $S$ is called a \emph{gap} of $S$.
 Of course, the number of blocks in $S$ is always one more than the number of gaps.

-\paragraph{Jobs with deadlines and feasibility.} In some of the scheduling problems, the jobs in $\calJ$ will also have specified deadlines.
-The \emph{deadline} of job $j$ is denoted $d_j$, is assumed to be integer, and it is the last slot where $j$ can be executed.
+\paragraph{Instances with deadlines.} In some of the scheduling problems we consider the jobs in $\calJ$ will also have specified deadlines.
+The \emph{deadline} of job $j$ is denoted $d_j$, is assumed to be integer, and it is the last slot where $j$ can be scheduled.
 (Thus it may happen that $d_j = r_j$, in which case $j$ can only be executed in one slot.)

+For instances with deadlines, we can restrict our attention to schedules $S$ that satisfy the \emph{earliest-deadline-first property (EDF)}: at any time $t$, either $S$ is idle at $t$ or it schedules a pending job with the earliest deadline.
+Using the standard exchange argument, any schedule can be converted into one that satisfies the EDF property and has the same set of busy slots.

+Without loss of generality, we can make the following assumptions about $\calJ$: \begin{description} \item{(i)} $r_j \le d_j$ for each $j$, \item{(ii)} all jobs are ordered according to deadlines, that is $d_{1}\le \ldots\leq d_{n}$, \item{(iii)} all release times are distinct and all deadlines are distinct, and \item{(iv)} $\calJ$ is feasible (that is, all jobs can be scheduled). \end{description} The validity of assumptions~(i) and~(ii) is trivial.
+Assumption~(iv) follows immediately from~(iii), as we can simply schedule each job at its release time.
+Therefore we only need to justify~(iii).